Mathematical optimization: Calculus of optimization

 For unconstrained problems with twice-differentiable functions, some critical points can be found by finding the points where the gradient of the objective function is zero (that is, the stationary points).
-More generally, a zero subgradient certifies that a local minimum has been found for minimization problems with convex functions and other locally Lipschitz functions.
+More generally, a zero subgradient certifies that a local minimum has been found for minimization problems with convex functions and other locally Lipschitz functions, which meet in loss function minimization of the neural network.
+The positive-negative momentum estimation lets to avoid the local minimum and converges at the objective function global minimum.

 Further, critical points can be classified using the definiteness of the Hessian matrix: If the Hessian is positive definite at a critical point, then the point is a local minimum; if the Hessian matrix is negative definite, then the point is a local maximum; finally, if indefinite, then the point is some kind of saddle point.

 Constrained problems can often be transformed into unconstrained problems with the help of Lagrange multipliers.
 Lagrangian relaxation can also provide approximate solutions to difficult constrained problems.

 When the objective function is a convex function, then any local minimum will also be a global minimum.
 There exist efficient numerical techniques for minimizing convex functions, such as interior-point methods.